shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ***

-## Linux Commands and Testing Quiz
+## Exercise 5: Linux Commands and Testing Quiz

 The Linux Commands and Testing Quiz, along with the lab exercises for the first few weeks, are meant to familiarize you with the Linux command line interface and introduce you to the testing mechanisms used in this class.